 KG Test Construction

 There are eight items representing the decomposing skill, and they are separated into two categories: decomposing from five and decomposing from ten.
 There are four items in each category, and all of the items are presented in either a five- or ten-frame format.
-For all items, the five and ten frames are filled with images of foods (e.g., cookies, apples).
+For all items, the five and ten frames are filled with images of foods (e.g., cookies, and apples).
 During the example item, students are presented with the target number (the “whole”) verbally and visually, as represented by five images in a row.
 The examiner says, “There are five cookies, but I ate four.
 How many are left?”
 The test items are presented in a similar format.
 Students are presented with dots organized in a five- or ten-frame pattern and the examiner asks, “I ate X. How many are left?”
 The Decomposing assessment is designed to measure if students automatically know how to decompose numbers to five and ten and are therefore not allowed to use any counting strategies.

 1st Test Construction

 There are 24 items on this test and eight target numbers are used, each with three opportunities for responses.
 Target numbers include numbers between 5 and 20.
-The target number, the “whole,” is located at the top of the student stimulus page, and each of the three items are aligned vertically beneath the target number in a 2 x 1 matrix.
+The target number, the “whole,” is located at the top of the student stimulus page, and each of the three items is aligned vertically beneath the target number in a 2 x 1 matrix.
 The left side of the matrix contains the “part” represented by a numeral or set of dots.
 If a set of dots was used to represent the “part,” arrays did not contain more than five dots.
 The right side of each matrix is blank, and the student is required to determine what number is the missing “part.”
 Due to the focus on automaticity, students are not allowed to use any counting strategies.

 Before administering the earlyMath - Decomposing subtest be sure to download the student forms from the Training & Resources tab in the FastBridge system.